Free CPD Articles and Presentations

 This free online CPD resource offers between 1 to 2 hours of CPD.
-Articles considered of interest to the GDP are summarised to provide an easy to follow review of the main facts.
-After reading the review you will be presented with a series of related questions to answer within a set time period.
+Video presentations and articles considered of interest to the GDP are summarised to provide an easy to follow review of the main facts.
+After watching or reading the review you will be presented with a series of related questions to answer within a set time period.

 At any time it is possible for you to place your assessment on pause to start again when convenient.
 During the pause period you will not be able to view the article until you recommence your CPD assessment.

 Following marking you will receive a CPD Certificate which you can save showing the allotted CPD hours for the exercise providing you have achieved a minimum 50% pass mark.
 The CPD assessment can be taken only once for each account.
 You will also be given the most appropriate or correct answers to the questions on submission of your completed CPD assessment.